-- Rather than applying theological concepts or sacred stories to the context, as if a one-toone correlation can be forged between concept and context, try asking what theological concepts and commitments are already embedded within the context, and which themes from sacred stories might illumine it.
-In other words, look for overlap between concept and context by asking: - What does my experience reveal about my own religious beliefs or commitments and the religious beliefs or commitments of those around me? - Where is there agreement and disagreement, consistency and inconsistency, between my and others' beliefs/commitments in this context?
+- Rather than applying theological concepts or sacred/meaningful stories to the context, as if a one-to-one correlation can be forged between concept and context, try asking what spiritual/theological concepts and commitments are already embedded within the context, and which themes from sacred stories might illumine it.
+In other words, look for overlap between concept and context by asking: - What does my experience reveal about my own spiritual/religious beliefs or commitments and the spiritual/religious beliefs or commitments of those around me? - Where is there agreement and disagreement, consistency and inconsistency, between my and others' beliefs/commitments in this context? - How do our divergent and shared beliefs/commitments create or defuse conflict in this situation? - To help uncover the spiritual/theological commitments at play in the experience, try to avoid asking broad questions like, "where is God here?" (which tends to lead us to over-identify God with anything in the context that seemed to "go right") or "what took place spiritually here?" (which tends to over-subjectivize the experience).
+Instead, try asking more specific questions like: - What would God need to do in the context to bring about redemption, and how could I partner in that process? - What resources from my religious tradition can best help me understand and respond to the particular dynamics of suffering/joy in this context? - How does my particular spiritual outlook shape/open up/narrow my agency?
+How might I be imposing that outlook on others? - What would hope be in this context, and what dynamics of sin/evil/selfishness/delusion/etc. - understood in personal and/or structural terms - is working against that hope? - What structural wounds obscure the presence of God's or our communal, cooperate work/goodness/healing/etc... in this place? - When asking how the experience connects to one's own spiritual/religious practices, be sure to pay attention to the historical, cultural trajectories - both inside and outside religious communities - that give shape to those practices.
+Try asking questions like:

-- How did our divergent and shared theological beliefs/commitments create or defuse conflict in this situation? - To help uncover the theological commitments at play in the experience, try to avoid asking broad questions like, "Where is God here?"
-These questions tend to narrow our conversation by leading us to over-identify God with anything in the context that seemed to "go right"!
-Instead, try asking more specific questions like: - What would God need to do in the context to bring about redemption, and how could I partner in that process? - What resources from my religious tradition can best help me understand and respond to the particular dynamics of suffering in this context? - How do the spiritual practices of my tradition shape my agency towards healing in this context?
-How do they keep me from having a healing impact?
-What needs to change? - What would hope be in this context, and what dynamics of sin/evil/selfishness/delusion/etc. - understood in personal and/or structural terms - is working against that hope? - What structural wounds obscure the presence of God's or our communal, cooperate work/goodness/healing/etc... in this place? - When asking how the experience connects to one's own religious practices, be sure to pay attention to the historical, cultural trajectories both inside and outside religious communities that give shape to those practices.
-Try asking questions like: - Who does this religious practice advantage and disadvantage socially, economically, politically, etc.?
+- Who does this spiritual/religious practice advantage and disadvantage socially, economically, politically, etc.?
 And how can the practice be reimagined more justly? - Which theological commitments in this place or this tradition have been wielded as weapons by and against whom in our history?
 What theological commitments can liberate in this context?
 What would such liberation look like?
-And, how can the damaging commitments be re-imagined so that they are no longer weapons?
+And, how can the damaging commitments be reimagined so that they are no longer weapons?
 What do we keep and what do we let go? - Why does this theological commitment hold power for me in particular?
 Should it?
 Why or why not?
 How can I hold it anew or find a way to let go?

-Reflection Groups
+On-Site Reflection Groups

-In some contexts, a more communal form of support and learning might be appropriate.
-In these cases, the site may which to form a formal Reflection Group.
-A Reflection Group can help to orient the student to the site and surrounding community, to do theological reflection based on religious/faith experience, to develop and work on specific learning outcomes, and to help students see themselves as they are perceived in their public role.
-Reflection groups also participate in student evaluation by submitting a group evaluation report.
+In some contexts, in addition to the Site Educator's one-on-one time with their student, a communal form of support and learning might also be appropriate.
+In these cases, the site may wish to put together a formal Reflection Group.
+A Reflection Group can help to orient the student to the site and surrounding community, to do reflective practice based on spiritual/religious experience, to develop and work on specific learning outcomes, and to help students understand how they are perceived in their public role.
+Reflection groups can also participate in student evaluation by submitting a group evaluation report.
 They are most commonly used in churches, but could be adapted for any site placement location.